solana-mobile/solana-mobile-doc-site/docs/marketing/promoting-your-app.md

 Best practices for co-marketing:

-- Understand Solana Mobile's [restrictions and guidelines](/marketing/marketing-guidelines) around marketing content.
+- Understand Solana Mobile's restrictions and guidelines around marketing content.
 - Share your copy before posting for review.
 - To coordinate with marketing efforts, you can request a specific time for your app to go live.

-[Editor note: Do we need a CTA here?]
+For more information, view the [Marketing Guidelines and Restrictions](/marketing/marketing-guidelines) documentation.

 ## Marketing campaign for Seeker and Saga users